cushaw1/SCPSL-scp682/README.md

 682 can destroy door like 096

-682 can eat hunman to heal（can exceed HP max limit）
+682 can eat hunman to heal hp（can exceed max HP limit）

 682 has hig attack damage